stolostron/multicloud-operators-channel/README.md

 - Clone and build an image with the [Development guide](docs/development.md).

-- View the [Deployment guide](docs/deployment.md) to learn how to deploy the operator.

 - Check the [Security guide](SECURITY.md) if you need to report a security issue.

 ### Setting up a channel to sync resources between your hub cluster and an object bucket